-This site is intended as a central location for information pertaining to theses and dissertations at UCF.
+This site is intended to help students locate information about Honors Undergraduate Theses and Graduate Theses and Dissertations.
 It is not intended to replace guidance and requirements provided by your advisor, the College of Graduate Studies, or the Burnett Honors College.

 Three main abbreviations are used on this page.
 They are: